Strong Enough (Cher song): Chart performance

-"Strong Enough" had peaked at number fifty-seven on the US Billboard Hot 100, staying in the charts for twelve weeks.
+"Strong Enough" peaked at number 57 on the US Billboard Hot 100, staying on the charts for twelve weeks.
 The song did not receive much attention in the United States, but when the promo remixes were released, the song had peaked at number one on the Billboard Hot Dance Club Play.
-It also peaked at number thirty-one on the Billboard Pop Songs, number twenty-nine on the Billboard Hot Adult Contemporary Tracks and number forty on the Billboard Hot Adult Top 40 Tracks.
+It also peaked at number 31 on the Billboard Pop Songs, number 29 on the Billboard Hot Adult Contemporary Tracks and number 40 on the Billboard Hot Adult Top 40 Tracks.

-Elsewhere, the song was successful, mostly getting in the top ten in most countries.
-The song had peaked at number six in New Zealand, and also peaked at number eleven in Australia.
-The song was also very well received in Europe.
-The song peaked at number one in Hungary, and had also peaked at number seven in Finland, until falling out the third week and number three in France, staying in the charts for twenty-four weeks.
-The song had also peaked at number twenty-one in Sweden, five in Switzerland, four in Austria, eleven in The Netherlands and sixteen in Norway.
-The song also debuted at number five on the UK Singles Chart, until descending the rest of the way, finally finishing at number fifty-six.
+Elsewhere, "Strong Enough" was more successful, mostly getting in the top 10 in most countries.
+It peaked at number six in New Zealand, whilst reaching number eleven in Australia.
+The song fared even better in Europe, peaking at number one in Hungary, whilst reaching number two in Poland, number three in France, Germany, and Iceland, number four in Austria, Belgium, and Spain, and number five in Denmark and Switzerland.
+In the UK, it debuted at number five on the UK Singles Chart, until descending the rest of the way, finally finishing at number 56, charting for 10 weeks in the top 100.
+In neighboring Ireland, it peaked at number 11 whilst reaching number four in Scotland.
+As a result of its overall European success, it peaked at number three on the European Hot 100 chart and ranked at number 24 on the year-end tally.